Bill Gates isn't known for making brilliant speeches.

 Eventually, it's the connection that matters.

 That link allows the client to make the journey forward.
 Suddenly, your audience is looking forward to your next slide, the next page, the next line.
 The story doesn't live and die like a may fly.
 It continues to live and prosper.

 Let's face it, it's mayhem out there in Internet-land!

-Everyone trying to write articles, do podcasts, create fantabulous content.
+Everyone trying to write articles, do podcasts, and create fantabulous content.
 And the storytellers stand head and shoulders above mere content.
-It persuades, it enthralls, it creates momentum.
+It persuades, it enthrals, it creates momentum.